turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 For the project eval, you should prepare a 10 minute video presentation that clearly demonstrates each category of the below rubric.

 The technical presentation portion is outlined below with what points should be covered.
-If you have questions about the presentation, please let an instructor know before the time you need to submit it.
+If you have questions about the presentation, please let an instructor know before the time it's due.

 You should review each section of the rubric and strive to have a 3 in each section before attempting any 4s.